aws/aws-parallelcluster/docs/source/configuration.rst

 max_queue_size
 """"""""""""""
-The maximum number of EC2 instances that can be launched in the cluster for schedulers other than awsbatch.
+The maximum number of EC2 instances that can be launched in the cluster for traditional schedulers.

+If you're using awsbatch, use :ref:`max_vcpus <max_vcpus>`.

 This defaults to 10 for the default template. ::